Canon de 155 L Modele 1917 Schneider: History

-As the First World War settled into Trench Warfare on the Western Front the light field guns that the combatants went to war with were beginning to show their limitations when facing an enemy who was now dug into prepared positions.
+As the First World War settled into trench warfare on the Western Front, the light field guns that the combatants went to war with were beginning to show their limitations when facing an enemy who was now dug into prepared positions.
 Indirect fire, interdiction and counter-battery fire emphasized the importance of long-range heavy artillery.

 In order to address the French Army's lack of long-range heavy artillery, Schneider placed a new barrel onto the carriage of the existing Canon de 155 mm L mle 1877/1914, which was itself based on the carriage of the 152 mm howitzer M1910 produced by Schneider for the Imperial Russian Army.
 The existing 27 caliber De Bange 155 mm mle 1877 barrel was replaced with a new 32 caliber barrel.
 For transport, the barrel could either be withdrawn from battery and fastened to the box trail for transport or removed and towed on its own trailer.
 The trade-off was each load weighed less, but more time was needed to reassemble the gun and bring it into action.
-A total of 550 conversions were completed and after the First World War, and 192 were exported to Belgium.
+A total of 550 conversions were completed, and after the First World War 192 were exported to Belgium.

 Between the wars surviving guns were fitted with solid rubber tires for horse or motor traction.
-Surviving guns continued to serve until the Second World War and those taken over by the Germans were given the designations 15.5 cm K 416(b), 15.5 cm K 431(b) and 15.5 cm K 416(b).
+Surviving guns continued to serve into the Second World War and those taken over by the Germans were given the designations 15.5 cm K 416(b) and 15.5 cm K 431(b).